Xanomeline/trospium chloride: Research

-Long-acting injectable
+Long-acting injectable prodrugs

-A long-acting injectable (LAI) formulation of xanomeline/trospium chloride is under development for the treatment of schizophrenia.
+A long-acting injectable (LAI) formulation of xanomeline/trospium chloride prodrugs is under development for the treatment of schizophrenia.
 It is being developed by Terran Biosciences under the developmental code name TerXT or TerXT-LAI.
-The formulation specifically contains a prodrug of xanomeline and a prodrug of trospium chloride and is expected to have a multi-month duration.
+The prodrugs are slowly metabolized to xanomeline and trospium chloride, and are expected to have a duration of several months.
 As of May 2024, TerXT is in the preclinical stage of development.